×îÐÂÂ鶹ÊÓƵ

 DAY 9: YEREVAN WALKING TOUR AND HISTORY MUSEUM OF ARMENIA

-Later, visit Khor Virap which offers spectacular views of Mount Ararat.
-It's notability as a monastery and pilgrimage site is attributed to the fact that Gregory the Illuminator was initially imprisoned here.
+Later, visit Khor Virap, which offers spectacular views of Mount Ararat.
+Its notability as a monastery and pilgrimage site is attributed to the fact that Gregory the Illuminator was initially imprisoned here.

 Enjoy a farewell dinner with the group this evening.

-DAY 11: YERVAN DEPARTURE
+DAY 12: TBILISI DEPARTURE

 After breakfast, there will be a group transfer to the airport.
 Alternatively, we can arrange for you to stay on for a few more days to explore Georgia further.